createcandle/configuration-files/README.md

-# configuration-scripts
+# configuration-files
-Various configuration scripts and files for the Candle controller
+Various configuration files for the Candle controller